subshell/o-neko/DEV_ENVIRONMENT.md

 running on localhost with MongoDB's default port 27017.
 You can easily start that MongoDB by running `docker-compose up -d` in the project's root directory.
 If you want to use another MongoDB make sure to change the settings in the `/src/main/resources/application.yaml`.

+6. O-Neko uses the [fabric8.io Kubernetes client library](https://github.com/fabric8io/kubernetes-client) to connect to Kubernetes.
+O-Neko will connect to the cluster configured in the `application.yaml` file or, if present, use your `~/.kube/config` file to choose a cluster to connect to.
+Make sure one of the two options is available.

-6. Start the backend.
+7. Start the backend.
 This step may vary, depending on your IDE/editor.
 The main class you want to run is `io.oneko.ONekoApplication`.
 We use Spring profiles to separate useful default settings from settings we use during development.
 This is why you need to run the application with the following VM option: `-Dspring.profiles.active=development`.

-7. Start the frontend.
+8. Start the frontend.
 This is done by running `npm start` in the `/frontend` directory.
 This should compile the frontend and open your default browser.
 O-Neko will be available on port 4200.
 This will also start a proxy server that proxies all requests to `/api` and `/ws` to the O-Neko backend, which runs on port 8080.

-8. You can now log in to O-Neko with the credentials `admin`/`admin` (if you started with a clean database) and are ready to start developing.
+9. You can now log in to O-Neko with the credentials `admin`/`admin` (if you started with a clean database) and are ready to start developing.